arrow-06/-PoliceCaseLog-Tamper-free-FIR-Records/README.md

 # 🚔 PoliceCaseLog – Tamper-free FIR Records

 ## 📝 Project Description
 PoliceCaseLog is a blockchain-based decentralized application designed to **store FIR (First Information Report) records securely**.
 Once a report is added, it becomes **immutable**, ensuring that no unauthorized person can alter or delete any FIR data.
-This improves **transparency, accountability, and trust** in the legal process.
+This improves **transparency, accountability, and trust** in the legal processes.

 ## 🌍 Project Vision
-The vision of **PoliceCaseLog** is to **digitally transform law enforcement record systems** by providing a **tamper-proof, transparent, and decentralized FIR management platform**.
+The vision of **PoliceCaseLog** is to **digitally transform law enforcement record systems** by providing a **tamper-proof, transparent, and decentralized FIR management platforms**.
 By leveraging blockchain, it ensures **data integrity**, **public trust**, and **accessibility** for all concerned parties — citizens, police, and judiciary.

 ## ⚙️ Key Features